juancarlosjr97/university-peer-evaluation-automation/README.md

 2. Change the name of the new Apps Script Project by clicking on the `Copy of Template Project - University - Peer Evaluation Automation` name

-3. Open the expandable navigation on the far left, and go to `Project Settings` and on `Google Cloud Platform (GCP) Project` click on `Change project`, and then enter the `Project number` copied from the `Google Cloud Platform` project created, and then click on `Set project` to update the `Project number`
+3. Open the expandable navigation on the far left, and go to `Project Settings` and on `Google Cloud Platform (GCP) Project` click on `Change project`, and then enter the `Project number` copied from the `Google Cloud Platform` project created earlier, and then click on `Set project` to update the `Project number`

-4. Navigate to https://script.google.com/home/usersettings and change the `Google Apps Script API` to `On`
+4. Navigate to https://script.google.com/home/usersettings and change the `Google Apps Script API` to `On`.
+You can skip this step if you have already done it before

-5. Navigate to `My Projects`, and open the project just created
+5. Navigate to `My Projects`, and open the project just created.
+If you skipped the step 4, open the expandable navigation on the far left, and go to `Editor`

-6. Open the file `setup.gs`
+6. Open the file `setup.gs`.
+Do not make any other changes to any other file unless you know what you are doing.

-7. Replace the value of the constant `MASTER_SPREADSHEET_URL` to the spreadsheet ID created on the `Project Spreadsheet Setup` without deleting the double quotes
+7. Replace the value of the constant `MASTER_SPREADSHEET_URL` to the spreadsheet URL created on the `Project Spreadsheet Setup` without deleting the double quotes

 8. Update the value of the constant `COLLECT_DATA_TRIGGER_DATE` to the date that you would like the system to automatically collect the data without deleting the double quotes

-9. Update the constant `MODULE_NAME` to the name of your module
+9. Update the constant `MODULE_NAME` to your module name and the title of the Web App

 10. Update the constant `GDRIVE_FOLDER_NAME`.
-Do not delete the `${MODULE_NAME}` unless you know what you are doing.
 The value on the `GDRIVE_FOLDER_NAME` would be the name of the Google Drive folder for this project

 The constant `MODULE_NAME` will be used to identified the spreadsheets and the Google Drive folder.